cmoesgaard/curl/docs/URL-SYNTAX.md

  - [RFC 3986](https://tools.ietf.org/html/rfc3986) (although URL is called "URI" in there)
  - [The WHATWG URL Specification](https://url.spec.whatwg.org/)

-RFC 3986 is the earlier one, and curl has always tried to adhere to that one (since it shipped in January 2005).
+RFC 3986 is the earlier one, and carl has always tried to adhere to that one (since it shipped in January 2005).

 The WHATWG URL spec was written later, is incompatible with the RFC 3986 and